ATTORNEYS

 Mackenzie Span

-Mackenzie began her legal career working with a team of attorneys representing one of three inmates on Colorado’s death row.
-This experience sparked her deep commitment to defending the constitutional rights of the accused.
-She later became a Deputy Public Defender for the State of Colorado, where she represented thousands of individuals facing charges ranging from serious felonies—such as attempted homicide and sexual assault—to misdemeanors including DUIs, domestic violence, and property crimes.
-Mackenzie has conducted more than a dozen felony and misdemeanor trials and over 60 evidentiary hearings.
+Mackenzie began her legal career on the defense team for one of three inmates on Colorado’s death row—an experience that sparked her deep commitment to protecting constitutional rights of the accused and challenging government misconduct.
+Mackenzie later went on to become a Deputy Public Defender for the State of Colorado, representing thousands of clients facing charges ranging from serious felonies, including attempted homicide and sexual assault, to misdemeanors such as DUIs, domestic violence, and property crimes.
+She has defended clients in more than 70 felony and misdemeanor trials and evidentiary hearings statewide.

-Mackenzie earned her Juris Doctor from the University of Denver, where she received the Outstanding Student Attorney in Criminal Defense Award from its nationally ranked criminal defense clinic; the Reece Persuasive Writing Award for authoring the top appellate brief in her class; and the Public Good Distinction Award for her dedication to community service.
-She holds a B.A. in Political Science and International Studies from the University of Colorado and worked in legislation prior to attending law school.
+Mackenzie earned her Juris Doctor from the University of Denver, where she received the Outstanding Student Attorney in Criminal Defense Award, the Reece Persuasive Writing Award, and the Public Good Distinction Award.
+She holds a B.A. in Political Science and International Studies from the University of Colorado.
+Before law school, Mackenzie worked in legislation, giving her a unique perspective on the intricacies and philosophy of the legal system.

-Outside of her practice, Mackenzie is an avid outdoor enthusiast who enjoys backpacking, fishing, mountain biking, and snowboarding with her family.
+Outside the office and courtroom, Mackenzie is an avid outdoors enthusiast who enjoys backpacking, fishing, mountain biking, and snowboarding.

 Areas of Practice